ReactTraining/react-workshop/courses/core/student-lesson-notes.md

 - JSX is a syntax for easily creating nested function calls for each DOM element we want to make.
 Babel is a compiler that converts each JSX element into a `_jsx('div')` function call.
 - The instructor might show you that JSX compiles into `React.createElement('div')` instead, this is historically true in React 16 and below.
 At the time of this writing, React is on version 17 and if you're using 17 with modern a modern babel setup then your JSX compiles into the newer `_jsx()`.
 - The return value of a component (JSX turned into `_jsx('div')`) is like an "instruction manual" for how to create DOM elements.
-- In a typical React application, `ReactDOM.render()` is only used once.
-As React changes our JSX responses from our components, React will also take care of updating the DOM to reflect those JSX changes.
+- In a typical React application, using `ReactDOM.createRoot()` to mount the application is used once.
+When components in our tree re-render and provide new instructions form JSX, React will take care of updating the DOM for us.
-- A function that returns JSX is a "component" in React.
-There are also older ways of creating components with classes.
-Function-based and class-based components can intermingle in the same app.
+- A "component" is a function or a class that renders instructions for the DOM via JSX.
+In a function component, the JSX is simply returned.
+In a class component, there is a render method that returns JSX.
+While function components are preferred by most React developers, you can still use class components and both component types can be used together on the same application.

 Docs: https://reactjs.org/docs/introducing-jsx.html